 With regard to skidder operators, a number of technological innovations, including the addition of electronic and hydraulic components, has led to modifications and adjustments to skidders and forwarders.
 The impact of these innovations on labour market needs was noticeable in the past, but will be negligible in the future, as they have now been widely introduced.

 Most businesses in the wood and paper sectors subcontract their logging operations to contractors, including co-operatives and operators who are responsible for their own equipment and work for a lump sum.
-This trend explains why the proportion of self-employed workers has increased sharply over the past few years in this occupational group, reaching 36% in 2006 (compared with 20% in 1996), or more than three times the proportion for all occupations (11%).
+This trend explains why the proportion of self-employed workers has increased sharply over the past few years in this occupational group, reaching 45% in 2011 (compared with 20% in 1996), or more than four times the proportion for all occupations (11%).

-The census data presented in the "Characteristics" section under "Statistics" are taken from the 2006 census.
-Most data refer to people who held a job in this occupation during the census reference week at the beginning of May 2006.
+Data presented in the "Characteristics" section under "Statistics" are taken from the 2011 National Household Survey.
+Most data refer to people who held a job in this occupation during the survey reference week at the beginning of May 2011.
 However, May is a month during which seasonal unemployment is at its highest in this occupation.
-Moreover, the census showed almost twice the number of people working in this occupation in 2005 (close to 4,500) than in May 2006 (about 2,500).
+Moreover, the survey showed about 65 % more people working in this occupation in 2010 (2,600) than in May 2011 (about 1,600).

-According to census data, women held only 1% of the jobs in this occupation in 2006, a percentage that has remain fairly stable since 1991.
-The annual employment income ($23,360) shown in the "Characteristics" section of the "Statistics" applies only to the 20% of people in this occupation who worked full time and full-year in 2005.
-The average employment income for those who did not work full time and full-year was $17,268.
-Depending on the region, in 2005 they worked from 25 to 40 weeks per year, with the average 32 weeks.
+According to census and National Household Survey data, women held only 3% of the jobs in this occupation in 2011, a percentage that has remained fairly stable since 1991.
+The annual employment income ($22,829) shown in the "Characteristics" section of the "Statistics" applies only to the 28% of people in this occupation who worked full time and full-year in 2010.
+The average employment income for those who did not work full time and full-year was $18,851.
+In 2010 they worked approximately 33 weeks per year, clearly less than in all occupations.
 Unemployment is at its highest in April and May, during the spring thaw, and at its lowest from July to November.
 The number of employment insurance recipients is five times higher in April and May than in September.

 Education and Training

 It is possible to work in this occupation without any specific training.
-According to census data, in 2006 barely 29% of people in this occupation had a post-secondary education (compared with 64% for all occupations).
-In addition, about 53% of them did not have a high school diploma (DES, compared with 14% for all occupations).
+According to National Household Survey data, in 2011 barely 35% of people in this occupation had a post-secondary education (compared with 68% for all occupations).
+In addition, about 48% of them did not have a high school diploma (DES, compared with 12% for all occupations).

 Employers generally require some years of experience in the forestry sector.
 A first-aid training is an asset.
 On-the-job training is sometimes provided.
 Some operators are also required to undergo training in safe machinery operation to obtain a certificate as a professional logging machinery operator.